GarimaSubedi01/Web_dev_html/README.md

 Learnt about anchor element with href and target attribute.
 Also practiced embedding videos using <video> tag wiith src, controls and fallback content.

+### 💻 Day 10

+Learnt about limking to relative pages, linking images, linking to sections within a page, using whitespace & ideation and learnt about comments.